heikela/DDPG-Reacher/README.md

 ### Observations

 Although a first person view of the world is provided for a visualisation of the environment for humans, the agent's observation space is not this image.
 The agent observes a vector of 33 floating point numbers.
 The description of the environment makes it clear that these include position, rotation, velocity and angular velocity of the arm.
 Presumably they also contain information about the position of the target.
-In this project I will attempt to train an agent that uses an artificial neural network (ANN) to process the observations, without any a priori knowledge of finer details of the observation space.
+In this project I will attempt to train an agent that uses an artificial neural network (ANN) to process the observations and select actions without any a priori knowledge of finer details of the observation space.

 ### Actions